aptos-foundation/AIPs/aips/aip-41.md

 A linter check could be implemented to ensure that the `randomness` function calls that sample objects, such as `randomness::u64_integer`, are only reachable via a call to a `private` entry function.

-For example, this is the case in the `lottery` example, where:
+For example, this is the case in the `raffle` example, where:

 - The winner is picked via `randomness::u64_range`,
-- ...which is called from the private function `decide_winners_internal`,
+- ...which is called from the private function `randomly_pick_winner_internal`,
-- ...which in turn is only callable from the private `entry ` function `decide_winners`.
+- ...which in turn is only callable from the private `entry ` function `randomly_pick_winner`.

 **Advantages:**